 Nadia Piccotti studied architecture and urban design at the University of Stuttgart and at the Université de Liége at the faculté des sciences appliqués.
 She holds a degree as a diploma engineer.
 During her education, she worked in different architectural offices as well as at the IUSD program as a student assistant.
 She also participated in different workshops like walkable cities in China, mudbrick workshops in France, Igloo building workshop in Germany, redesigning urban spaces in Serbia and the international spring school in Egypt.
 The main interest during her studies was the focus on public buildings with a larger scale and their surroundings, as well as the impact that architecture has on a human being.
-In 2015 she started working as a course coordinator at the IUSD.
+2015 - 2016 she was working as a course coordinator at the IUSD.

 Dipl.-Ing.
 Dominique Gauzin-Müller

 Dominique Gauzin-Müller is a French architect, author and journalist living in Stuttgart since 1986 together with her German husband and their two children.
 She collaborates as author and translator with a few editors and works regularly with many European reviews.
 She is redactor in chief of EcologiK, a French magazine about sustainable architecture and urbanism.
 She already wrote seven books, mostly published by Editions du Moniteur, Paris, and translated in several languages: 1990 "La construction en bois", 1999 "Construire avec le bois, 2001 "L'architecture écologique"(in English “Sustainable architecture and urbanism” by Birkhäuser), 2003 "25 maisons en bois" (in English “Wood Houses” by Birkhäuser), 2005 "25 maisons écologiques" (in English “Sustainable living” by Birkhäuser), 2009 “L’architecture écologique du Vorarlberg”.
 Dominique Gauzin-Müller shares her passion for sustainability in architecture and urbanism through conferences and workshops all over the world.
 She teaches at the Ecole Nationale Supérieure d'Architecture in Strasbourg and at the University of Stuttgart.
-Since 2011 Dominique is teaching in the Core Module “Sustainable Architecture” of the IUSD at the University of Stuttgart.
+Dominique was teaching in the Core Module “Sustainable Architecture” of the IUSD at the University of Stuttgart.

-Dipl.-Ing.
+Dipl.Ing.
 Lynn Mayer

 Lynn Mayer obtained the degree of Architecture at the University of Stuttgart in 2005.
 She worked in the architectural office LCM in Mexico City and took terms abroad in Barcelona and Cairo during her studies.
 After her thesis, she worked as a senior project architect for LIGANOVA, a multidisciplinary office of Brand&Retail Marketing in Stuttgart, Berlin and London.
 Her projects included mainly the interior design and furniture design, CI Design and Marketingstrategies for several Brands like Hugo Boss, Levi´s Blue and Dr. Hauschka.
 Parallel to her professional practice with small architectural projects, she is a research assistant at Stuttgart University at the Instiute of Urban Design.
 Since September 2011 Lynn was also a reseach assistant at the International Urbanism Institute and part of IUSD Course Coordination Team at University of Stuttgart.